-Michael Anderson graduated in 1999 and earned an associate’s degree in Broadcast Communications from MxCC.
-After graduating, Michael went on to earn a bachelor’s degree and amaster’s degree.
+Michael Anderson graduated in 1999 and earned an associate degree in Broadcast Communications from Middlesex.
+He then went on to earn a bachelor’s degree and a master’s degree.

 Where do you work?

 I started my 9-to-5 is in the Digital Marketing department at HomeServe USA (homeserveusa.com) as their email marketing manager.
 I managed email communications from top to bottom, including strategy, design and development, coding, deployment, and reporting.
 As our department is growing, the whole group also tends to wear many hats, from design to coding to website and campaign management.
 As of 2022, I now work as their senior art director.

 I occasionally freelance as camera crew, grip, or gaffer for features and shorts in the area.
 And the occasional web or print design project—everything from CD jackets to children’s books to slasher flicks!

 I am also a co-founder of the Newtown Yoga Festival (newtownyogafestival.com), and spend my time there managing the website, working PR and social, and generally helping to keep the fest afloat.